-- Students should take Probability (Math 361) after taking at least the first two semesters of calculus.
-At the end of the course, students are ready to take the first actuarial certification examination.
+- Students should take Introduction to Probability (Math 365) and Probability for Actuaries (Math 366) after taking at least the first two semesters of calculus.
+At the end of Math 366, students are ready to take the first actuarial certification examination.

 - VEE Courses

 - Through the Department of Economics, Management and Accounting, we offer all of the Society of Actuaries VEE courses.
-These include Macro Economics (Econ 211), Micro Economics (Econ 212), Corporate Finance (Mgmt 371), and Econometrics (Econ 306).
+These include Macroeconomics (Econ 211), Microeconomics (Econ 212), Financial Management (Bus 371), and Econometrics (Econ 306).